apigee/drupal7-drops/profiles/apigee/modules/custom/devconnect/readme.md

 * `devconnect_views`: Provides default views used by profile.
 Required by `devconnect_default_structure` and therefore enabled by default for apigee profile.

 ## Deprecated/Hidden
-* `devconnect_content_admin`: Features to set up content admin for profile.
-No longer in use.
 * `devconnect_debug`: Displays all Edge calls at bottom of page.
 Hidden, can be useful for troubleshooting.
-* `devconnect_docgen`: Precursor to SmartDocs GA.
-Hidden, no longer in use.
-* `devconnect_download`: Provides one-time download links via S3.
-Depends on Display Suite which is incompatible with SmartDocs.
-Hidden, no longer in use.
-* `devconnect_multiorg`: Allowed configuration of multiple Edge orgs.
-Irreparably broken!
-Hidden, no longer in use.
-* `devconnect_partner`: Allows partners to organize users into groups which can own apps in common.
-Hidden.
-* `devportal_updates`: Allows OPDK sites to determine if they need updates.
-Polls nonexistent update server and is therefore broken.